CubeAPM

 Conclusion

 Grafana and Datadog each serve distinct roles in observability.
-Grafana excels at visualization but depends on multiple components for complete MELT coverage, increasing operational overhead.
-Datadog provides an integrated SaaS experience that’s easy to deploy, yet its layered billing and limited control can make scaling complex and costly.
+Grafana excels at visualization but relies on multiple components for comprehensive MELT coverage, thereby increasing operational overhead.
+Datadog provides an integrated SaaS experience that’s easy to deploy, yet the pricing can make scaling complex and costly.

 CubeAPM unifies metrics, logs, traces, and user experience monitoring within one OpenTelemetry-native platform.
-It simplifies observability management, supports self-hosting for data compliance, and offers real-time support directly from engineers — empowering teams to detect, resolve, and optimize faster.
+It simplifies observability management, supports self-hosting for data compliance, and provides real-time support directly from engineers — empowering teams to detect, resolve, and optimize more quickly.

 For organizations seeking end-to-end visibility, consistent performance, and full control over their telemetry stack, CubeAPM stands out as the most complete and future-ready choice for modern DevOps and SRE teams.